open-source-labs/Spearmint/Notes On Spearmintv15.md

 by a form like setup(e.g. user either fills out inputs or uses drags and drops to create the setups and teardowns)
+-add more jest testing capabilities that don't exist yet -refactor 'Render' component as aspect of tests to be more flexible.
+It only allows 1 component selection at a time for any given test file being created.
+Current setup allows creation of only singularly focused component test files, but not end to end testing.
--add more jest testing capabilities that don't exist yet -Props and Statements are not handled correctly yet by "useGenerateTest.jsx" -in 'useGenerateTest', use visual Studios 'search' tool to find the code snippets related to 'Updated React'. there should be at least 2, 1 being 'import', the other being 'switch'.
+-Props and Statements are not handled correctly yet by "useGenerateTest.jsx" -in 'useGenerateTest', use visual Studios 'search' tool to find the code snippets related to 'Updated React'. there should be at least 2, 1 being 'import', the other being 'switch'.
 There is no need for 2 versions of 'useGenerateTest', but there exists two because of our creating a playground to be safe. the second is called 'updatedUseGenerateTest. decide how u best want to merge them, or if every Tool should have its own 'useGenerateTest' for just its switchcase.
 -for the switch case 'updatedReact' found in 'useGenerateTest'(or more specifically 'updatedUseGenerateTest' if you haven't moved),